tarantool/doc/doc/book/admin/start_stop_instance.rst

     .. note::

-        The ``-y`` option responds "yes" to confirmation prompt automatically.
+        The ``-y`` option responds "yes" to the confirmation prompt automatically.

 *   ``tt stop`` -- stop the instance: